jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_cache_omnifunc` option

-Some omnicompletion engines do not work well with the ICM cache—in particular, they might not produce all possible results for a given prefix.
+Some omnicompletion engines do not work well with the iCM cache—in particular, they might not produce all possible results for a given prefix.
 By unsetting this option you can ensure that the omnicompletion engine is re-queried on every keypress.
 That will ensure all completions will be presented, but might cause